hydrogenbond007/ethereum-org-website/src/content/developers/docs/scaling/layer-2-rollups/index.md

 With Optimistic rollups, transactions are written to the main Ethereum chain as `calldata`, optimising them further by reducing the gas cost.

 As computation is the slow, expensive part of using Ethereum, Optimistic rollups can offer up to 10-100x improvements in scalability dependent on the transaction.
 This number will increase even more with the introduction of [shard chains](/upgrades/shard-chains) as more data will be available if a transaction is disputed.
+Most of the Optimistic Rollups try to put the computation off chain.

 #### Disputing transactions {#disputing-transactions}